stolsma/mediastore/README.md

 											// are supported. (mysql is default)
 	"dbhost": "localhost",					// Host of the database. (localhost is default) "dbport": 3306,							// Port number of the database.
-(3306 is default) "dbdatabase": "mediastore",				// Name of the database to use (mediastore is default) "dbuser": "aUsername",					// Database user name. (required) "dbpassword": "aPassword",				// Database user password. (required) "owner": "user@example.com"				// OpenID connect Identification of the owner of this MediaStore. (required)
+(3306 is default) "dbname": "mediastore",					// Name of the database to use (mediastore is default) "dbuser": "aUsername",					// Database user name. (required) "dbpassword": "aPassword",				// Database user password. (required) "owner": "user@example.com"				// OpenID connect Identification of the owner of this MediaStore. (required)